Close Banner

 For the majority of you skiers and riders who plan to only take a couple of ski vacations, the Epic Day pass is the most practical and economical choice.
 It allows you to lock in the best rates of the season without committing to a full Epic Pass.
 Plus you do not have to select your dates, and they do not have to be consecutive.
 You can buy the pass that suits your personal ski plans.

 All Epic Day Pass holders can take advantage of Epic Mountain Rewards with 20 percent off food, lodging, rentals and more.
-This pass does not include Buddy Passes or Ski-With-A-Friend Tickets though.
+These passes do not include Ski-With-A-Friend Tickets though.

 The Epic Day Pass offers skiing or riding at the following resorts (those with an "L" are on the Limited Pass list):